Speaker, Program Author, & Educational and Executive Skills Coach

 the ideas program: a Peer mentor youth risk behaviour intervention

 The IDEAs Program, Informed Decisions Empowering Adolescents, is dynamic, evidence-informed peer mentor program that encourages young people to avoid becoming involved in risk behaviours that could lead to early school leaving, involvement with substance use/misuse, and in prematurely intimate relationships.
 Specially selected, trained and supervised Peer Mentors encourage their younger peers to make wise choices that will enhance their life chances, and provide strategies to assist their successful navigation of the teenage years.
-Topics include how to be successful inside and outside of the classroom, the use and impact of Social Media, and how to make wise choices about relationships.
+Topics include how to be successful inside and outside of the classroom, mental health and well-being, the use and impact of Social Media, and how to make wise choices about relationships.
+With recommendations from administrative an teaching staff, Deanna will select the peer mentors, train and supervise them as they deliver sessions to their younger peers.

 Please contact us for more information!